tonikazic/chloe/README.md

+# Table of Contents

 *Chloe* and *Demeter* are the code components of our crop management system for our maize research.

--   *Chloe*:  a set of Perl scripts to process raw data; generate tags, labels,

-and barcodes; and miscellaneous crop management tasks.
+-   *Chloe*:  a set of Perl scripts to process raw data; generate tags, labels, and barcodes; and miscellaneous crop management tasks.
 These files have a .perl suffix.

--   *Demeter*: a declarative, Prolog database for crop, genetic, and phenotype data;

-associated data provenance; and code for pedigree generation, crop planning, and management of field work.
+-   *Demeter*: a declarative, Prolog database for crop, genetic, and phenotype data; associated data provenance; and code for pedigree generation, crop planning, and management of field work.
 These files have a `.pl` suffix, since I started writing Prolog before Perl.

 Both rely entirely on open-source tools.
 Mobile device-specific tools (free or very cheap) are used for data capture.  **Chloe** applies to both the whole system and the Perl component (a little operator overloading).